vphantom/pyritephp/DEVELOPERS.md

 Tied to `/user/prefs` to edit the current user's details.

+## Context

+You can set global `$PPHP['contextType']` and `$PPHP['contextId']` to describe your current context in the same sense you would for logging (see "Logging Events" below).
+This is useful ahead of invoking components which themselves might trigger logging (for example, sending e-mails).

 ## Database

 Global variable `$PPHP['db']` is available with an instance of the `PDB` wrapper to `PDO`.
 See [PDB documentation](lib/PDB.md).